-One additional note in defense of the Texas Ratsnake, showing that biting is only self-protective and never because it wants to pick a fight: I have many times been able to pick up a Texas Ratsnake by slipping a hand under it and supporting it while giving it no target that looks like an enemy.
+One additional note in defense of the western ratsnake, showing that biting is only self-protective and never because it wants to pick a fight: I have many times been able to pick up a western ratsnake by slipping a hand under it and supporting it while giving it no target that looks like an enemy.
 A freshly-caught ratsnake may crawl from one arm to the other as long as nothing comes at it like an attacker.
 However, this is in no way foolproof, and fairly often it pauses and seems to recognize that this is no tree, abruptly biting my arm.
-And again I would stress that I have never, ever been bitten by a Texas Ratsnake that I was not handling or attempting to handle.
+And again I would stress that I have never, ever been bitten by a western ratsnake that I was not handling or attempting to handle.
 They have no venom and they have no interest in becoming aggressive as long as they are left alone.

 Spring mating results in the laying of a clutch of five to twenty eggs in June or July.
 The eggs are laid in rotting logs, in a protected area under leaf litter, in abandoned mammal burrows, or under rocks.
 It is also known to use above-ground tree cavities for nesting, and the description in Werler & Dixon notes that the tree cavity was used by perhaps four different females for communal nesting.
 The eggs hatch in August and September, and the baby snakes have much the same temperament as their parents!

 (This article is adapted from one I wrote for the January, 2003 issue of the Cross Timbers Herpetologist, newsletter of the DFW Herpetological Society.)